androw72/setup_instruction_spark_ereader/README.md

 VCC (3.3v) 3V3

-__Libraries for spark-Core__
+__Local developmen libraries for spark-Core__
  For local spark development you need [core-firmware](https://github.com/spark/core-firmware.git), [core-common-lib](https://github.com/spark/core-common-lib.git), and [core-communication-lib](https://github.com/spark/core-communication-lib.git).
 You can use git to download the repositories.
 For more information look at the tutorial for [local development](http://community.spark.io/t/local-development-and-gdb-debugging-with-netbeans-a-step-by-step-guide/7829).

+ __Compiling with Spark dev__
+ The following [folder](https://github.com/androw72/spark-ereader/tree/master/spark_dev_work) contains the full spark-ereader example.

 __Libraries for SD card and epaper display__
 Download or clone the [sd-card-library](https://github.com/mumblepins/sd-card-library).
 And for the Ereader application download the [spark-ereader](https://github.com/androw72/spark-ereader.git) files for ereader with spark core.